 You could also look into setting up a payment plan if you are eligible.

-As I have stated many times throughout this book, the IRS is cracking down on international taxation because of taxpayer abuse of concealing assets overseas.
+As I have stated many times on my website and in my ebooks, the IRS is cracking down on international taxation because of taxpayer abuse of concealing assets overseas.
 Breaking one of these cases can yield huge payoffs for the IRS so they are not going to back off any time soon.

 If you have received notice from the IRS or have had your case reviewed, you need professional guidance.
 I invite you to call me to discuss your situation and I can recommend your best option.
 In addition, we can develop a compliance plan to ensure that you will never be put in this difficult international taxation situation again.